Superfund Site | Hassayampa Landfill

 Status

-Sampling and monitoring events will continue at the site and are reported semi-annually in January and July.
-The site will continue to undergo Five Year Reviews (FYR) to ensure the remedy continues to be protective of public health and the environment.
-The next FYR is expected in early 2021.
+The SVE system is currently shut down for a fourth rebound test, however, the GETS operation is ongoing.
+Sampling and monitoring events continue at the site and are reported semi-annually in January and July.
+The site continues to undergo Five Year Reviews (FYR) to ensure the remedy remains protective of public health and the environment.
+The fifth FYR report was released in September 2021.